hazelcast/hazelcast/hazelcast-documentation/src/MR-Introduction.md

 </jobtracker>
 ```

--	**max-thread-size**: Configures the maximum thread pool size of the JobTracker.
+- **max-thread-size:** Configures the maximum thread pool size of the JobTracker.
--	**queue-size**: Defines the maximum number of tasksthat are able to wait to be processed.
+- **queue-size:** Defines the maximum number of tasksthat are able to wait to be processed.
 A value of 0 means unbounded queue.
 Very low numbers can prevent successful execution since job might not be correctly scheduled or intermediate chunks are lost.
--	**retry-count**: Currently not used but reserved for later use where the framework will automatically try to restart / retry operations from a available save point.
+- **retry-count:** Currently not used but reserved for later use where the framework will automatically try to restart / retry operations from a available save point.
--	**chunk-size**: Defines the number of emitted values before a chunk is sent to the reducers.
+- **chunk-size:** Defines the number of emitted values before a chunk is sent to the reducers.
 If your emitted values are big or you want to better balance your work, you might want to change this to a lower or higher value.
 A value of 0 means immediate transmission but remember that low values mean higher traffic costs.
 A very high value might cause an OutOfMemoryError to occur if emitted values not fit into heap memory before
 being sent to reducers.
 To prevent this, you might want to use a combiner to pre-reduce values on mapping nodes.
--	**communicate-stats**: Defines if statistics (for example about processed entries) are transmitted to the job emitter.
+- **communicate-stats:** Defines if statistics (for example about processed entries) are transmitted to the job emitter.
 This might be used to show any kind of progress to a user inside of an UI system but produces additional traffic.
 If not needed, you might want to deactivate this.
--	**topology-changed-strategy**: Defines how the MapReduce framework will react on topology changes while executing a job.
+- **topology-changed-strategy:** Defines how the MapReduce framework will react on topology changes while executing a job.
 Currently, only CANCEL_RUNNING_OPERATION is fully supported which throws an exception to the job emitter (will throw a `com.hazelcast.mapreduce.TopologyChangedException`).